 Then suddenly it hits me, out of the blue.
 It has all been a misunderstanding.
-Where I went to school, in Basel, we had an annual ‘Bazar’.
-I can’t be sure any more was it at the Bazar, which everybody pronounced ‘Bahtzar’ and which happened a few weeks before Christmas to raise funds for the school, or was it at the Summer Fete, which happened every year in the summer, probably just before the big holidays, to the same end, or both, but there was a little patch of wood in the school grounds where on occasion, not always, some generous soul would bring along a couple of ponies, so the children could go pony riding for a franc or two.
-This was almost the only occasion I ever had to see or think of or hear about ponies.
-Everybody called a pony a ‘Pony’, pronouncing it with a half committed p and without the prerequisite diphthong, making it sound exactly like ‘Bonnie’.
-For years – years! – I would stand in class amongst my Gschpänlis and intone with devotion a plea for someone, anyone really, to bring back, bring back oh bring back my little horse to me.
-And for years – years! – I could not fathom why the little horse had ever gone away, there just seemed to be no plausible explanation for this.
-And now – now! – it turns out there didn’t ever need to be.
+Where I went to school, in Basel, we had an annual ‘bazar’.
+I can’t be sure any more was it at this bazar, which everybody pronounced ‘bahtzar’, and which happened a few weeks before Christmas to raise funds for the school, or was it at the summer fete, which happened every year in the summer, probably just before the big holidays, to the same end, or both, but there was a little patch of wood in the school grounds where sometimes, not always, some generous soul would bring along a couple of ponies, so the children could go pony riding for a franc or two.
+This was almost the only occasion that ever presented itself to me to see, or think of, or hear about, ponies.
+Even though they spelt ‘Pony’ the same as in English, just with a capital for being a noun, everybody called a pony ‘es Bonny’, pronouncing it with an at best half committed P and without the prerequisite diphthong, making it sound exactly like ‘Bonnie’.
+For years—years!—I would stand in class amongst my gschpänlis and intone with devotion a plea for someone, anyone really, to bring back, bring back, oh bring back my little horse to me.
+And for years—years!—I could not fathom why the little horse had ever gone away, there just seemed to be no plausible explanation for this.
+And now—now!—it turns out there didn’t ever need to be.

 At last, one of the great bewildering conundrums of my childhood simply, quietly, evaporates…